Known as the "Bourbon Capital of the World", historic Bardstown has long been a cradle for America's native spirit.

-OPTION: You could also save the 1-hour round trip to Maker’s and have more time downtown if you want to tour Willett Distillery (a larger craft distiller) or Barton’s 1792 (a more vintage industrial-type tour than the others).
-Both are in Bardstown and the tours are roughly 1 hour each.
+OPTION: You could save the 1-hour round trip to Maker’s and have more time downtown to tour Willett Distillery (a more prominent craft distiller) or Barton’s 1792 (a more vintage industrial-type tour than the others).
+Both are in Bardstown, and the tours are roughly 1 hour each.

 3:45 p.m.
 Shopping Downtown Bardstown (the shops will close between 5 and 6)

-Named the Most Beautiful Small Town in America by Rand McNally, Bardstown’s picture-perfect downtown streets teeming with boutiques and eateries is one of the reasons.
+Named the Most Beautiful Small Town in America by Rand McNally, Bardstown’s picture-perfect downtown streets teeming with boutiques and eateries are one of the reasons.

 Tip: Kentucky Bourbon Marketplace or Kentucky Bourbon House for a bourbon tasting.